 \begin{restatable}[]{theorem}{thmcucbbob} Suppose that there exist $R_1,R_2$ such that $R_1 \le r_S(\mathbf 0) \le r_S(\mathbf 1) \le R_2$ for any $S\in\mathbb S$ and $R = R_2 - R_1$.
 Choosing $L = \sqrt{mKT} / R$, we have the following distribution-independent regret bound for $\text{Reg}_{\alpha,\beta}$,

 Choosing $L = K^{2/3}T^{1/3}$, we have the following distribution-dependent regret bound

 \end{restatable}

-In this theorem, we do not need different window length, since the algorithm chooses for us.
+In this theorem, we do not need different window lengths, since the algorithm chooses for us.
 However, we need different block sizes.
-The difference aims to optimize the sublinear term in $T$ ($T^{3/4}$ for distribution independent and $T^{2/3}$ for distribution dependent).
+The difference aims to optimize the sublinear term in $T$ ($T^{3/4}$ for distribution-independent and $T^{2/3}$ for distribution-dependent).
 We can choose $L = \sqrt{T}$ in both cases, then the sublinear term may be worse, and we may also lose some factors in terms of $m,K$.